-Further up is the Hermitage of San Pellegrino who, according to a local folk-tale, is considered to be the first Bishop of the ancient Triokala, then next you reach the church dedicated to the same saint, dating from the 17th century, carved into the rock, in the interior of which is a baroque style statue of the patron saint.
+Further up is the Hermitage of San Pellegrino which you can visit.
+The hermit, according to a local folk-tale, is considered to be the first Bishop of the ancient Triokala, then you reach a 17th century church dedicated to the same saint, carved into the rock, in the interior of which is a baroque style statue of the patron saint.

 A few kilometers from Caltabellotta is the village of St. Anna, founded in the 17th century by Francis Alliata, Prince of Villafranca, and probably the site of the ancient city of "Triokala".

 See also Caltabellotta history and etymology.